gabemeros/Reeds-Retreat/README.md

-# Giovanni's Lodge, a Human Interface Computing Project
+# Reed's Resort, an Intro to Database Project

-Welcome to Giovanni’s Lodge - your ultimate destination for an unforgettable experience.
+Welcome to Reed's Resort - your ultimate destination for an unforgettable experience.

 ## Requirements